chifanyouli/hello-world/README.md

 hello,

-here is a lab prictice about github.
+here is a lab practice about github.